Growth and skills levy (apprenticeship levy)

 The apprenticeship levy was introduced in Finance Act 2016 and applies as from 6 April 2017.
 The rate of levy is 0.5 % of paybill, offset by a £15,000 ‘levy allowance’.
 This means that, in effect, it applies only to employers who have an annual paybill of £3 million or more a year.

-The apprenticeship levy payment regime is administered by HMRC as part of the RTI system, alongside PAYE tax and NIC.
+The Growth and Skills Levy (formerly known as the apprenticeship levy) payment regime is run by the by the Department for Education.
+However the employer payments side of the Levy is administered by HMRC as part of the RTI system, alongside PAYE tax and NIC.

-The money raised by the apprenticeships levy goes into a special training fund which is topped up by government with the aim that it can be accessed by all employers to help meet the training and assessment costs of apprenticeships.
+The money raised by the levy goes into a special training fund which is topped up by government with the aim that it can be accessed by

 Continue reading the full document